 Peer reviewers in a related field will review the submissions to determine if they meet best practices.
-You will be notified if the abstract has been accepted or rejected by Tuesday, March 26, 2024.
-This gives you ample time to prepare a poster and upload your files for presentation.
-Review the "Important Dates and Deadlines" section and if you think you might need more time to prepare your poster, begin working on it as soon as you submit your abstract.
+You will be notified if the abstract has been accepted or rejected by Wednesday, March 12, 2025.
+This gives you time to prepare and print a poster and upload your files to OSF.
+Review the "Important Dates and Deadlines" section above and if you think you might need more time to prepare your poster, begin working on it as soon as you submit your abstract.